 3.11 What penalties can the FCA impose for breach?

 Penalties for breach of the DTRs are the same as for the breach of the Model Code.
 The FCA may impose either a fine or a public censure on the company concerned, on a PDMR, or on a connected person (DTR 1.5.3G).
+For more details, see section 1.9, What penalties can the FCA impose for breach?.

 For examples of final notices issued by the FCA for breaches of the DTRs, see Practice note, FCA and FSA final notices regarding breaches of the DTR and LR ( www.practicallaw.com/9-384-6676) .